 Since summer is coming soon, we also ranked the twenty cities based on the most number of days with highs greater than 85°F and an average dew point greater than 65°F. The following table shows those leaders in heat and humidity.
 Not surprisingly, all locations are in states located along the Gulf of Mexico.

-We have a data file available that contains data on the number of nice days, hot and humid days, cold days, and more for 319 US cities.
-Here is a look at the top 100 cities.
+The data below that contains information on the number of nice days, hot and humid days, cold days, for the top 100 US cities.
 Take a look and see if your city ranks here!